secML/secML.github.io/src/content/post/class11.md

 ### Background of Traffic Matrix and PCA-based Defense
-To uncover anomalies, many network anomography detection techniques mine the network-wide traffic matrix, which describes the traffic volume between all pairs of Points-of Presence(PoP) in a backbone network and contains the collected traffic volume time series for each origin-destination(OD) flow.
+To uncover anomalies, many network anomography detection techniques mine the network-wide traffic matrix, which describes the traffic volume between all pairs of Points-of-Presence (PoP) in a backbone network and contains the collected traffic volume time series for each origin-destination (OD) flow.

 There is a network with N links and F OD flows and measure traffic on this network over T time intervals.
-The relationship between link traffic and OD flow traffic is concisely captured in the routing matrix A. This matrix is an N ×F matrix such that Aij = 1 if OD flow j passes over link i, and is zero otherwise.
-If X is the T ×F traffic matrix(TM) containing the time-series of all OD flows, and if Y is the T × N link TM containing the time-series of all links, then Y = XA.
-We denote the t the row of Y as y(t) = Yt, which is the vector of N link traffic measurements at time t), and the original traffic along a source link, S by yS(t).
+The relationship between link traffic and OD flow traffic is concisely captured in the routing matrix A. This matrix is an N×F matrix such that Aij = 1 if OD flow j passes over link i, and is zero otherwise.
+If X is the T×F traffic matrix \(TM) containing the time-series of all OD flows, and if Y is the T×N link TM containing the time-series of all links, then Y = XA.
+We denote the t the row of Y as y(t) = Yt, which is the vector of N link traffic measurements at time t, and the original traffic along a source link, S by yS(t).

 Besides, the PCA defense method is inferring this normal traffic subspace using PCA, which finds the principal traffic components, makes it easier to identify volume anomalies in the remaining abnormal subspace.

-This paper's topic is to poisoning Principal Component Analysis anomaly detectors by poisoning the training data the detector uses (observed normal network activity), like adding additional traffic and noise to regular network traffic, to achieve a higher false negative rate
+This paper's topic is to poisoning Principal Component Analysis anomaly detectors by poisoning the training data the detector uses (observed normal network activity), like adding additional traffic and noise to regular network traffic, to achieve a higher false negative rate.

 ### Poisoning Strategies
 #### Threat Model
 The adversary’s goal is to launch a Denial of Service (DoS) attack on some victim and to have the attack traffic successfully cross an ISP’s network without being detected.
 Before launching a DoS attack, the attacker poisons the detector for a period of time, by injecting additional traffic, chaff, along the OD flow that he eventually intends to attack.
 For a poisoning strategy, the attacker needs to decide how much chaff to add, and when to do so.
 These choices are guided by the amount of information available to the attacker.
 The weakest attacker is one that knows nothing about the traffic at the ingress PoP, and adds chaff randomly.
 An intermediate case is when the attacker is partially informed.
 Here the attacker knows the current volume of traffic on the ingress link(s) that he intends to inject chaff on, which is locally-informed attack.
-Attack can be the third type, globally-informed because the attacker's global view over the network enables him to know the traffic levels on all network links.
+An attack can also be globally-informed when the attacker's global view over the network enables him to know the traffic levels on all network links.
 Moreover, we assume this attacker has knowledge of future traffic link levels.

 ##### Uninformed Chaff Selection
 At each time t, the adversary decides whether or not to inject chaff according to a Bernoulli random variable.
 If he